stuWolf/T2A2_API_Training_planer/readme.md

 -A workout consists of many exercises and an exercise can be in many workouts; They are oin a many to many relationship and will be resolved in the table workout_exercises.
 Workout_Exercises will have two foreign keys "workout_id" and "exercise_id"

+Future expanshions:
+implement training plan: User has one to many relationship with training plan, training plan has one to many relationship with workout
+Autogenerate training plan based on user information like training goal, fitness level, health history and progress.
+This could also require to determine the fittness level with a fittness test.
+Also the progress could be monitored by repeating the fittness test every period of time.

 ## R10: Describe the way tasks are allocated and tracked in your project